clipcode/clipcode-schema/clipcode-primer-schema/schema-json.md

 myReplacerExcludeNumber called; key = 1; value = world
 ["hello","world"]
 ````
-The alternative `replacer` signature is to supply an array, in whcih case only the properties whose names appear in the array are included in the JSON text.
+The alternative `replacer` signature is to supply an array, in which case only the properties whose names appear in the array are included in the JSON text.
 This code:
 ````
 const hello12 = new MultiHelloObject(
   new HelloTest('first-hello', 'first-world'),